 - Report on the Need for Uniform Jurisdiction and Choice of Law Rules in Domestic Property Proceedings.
 BCLI Report No. 1, 1998.

-- Justice Review Task Force, Family Justice Reform Working Group, 2005 report, A New Justice System for Children and Families.
+- Justice Review Task Force’s, Family Justice Reform Working Group, 2005 report, A New Justice System for Children and Families.
+(Also available in the Vancouver courthouse library)

-- Ministry of Attorney General, Justice Services Branch, Civil and Family Law Policy Office, 2007, Discussion Papers, released in three phases.
+- Ministry of Attorney General, Justice Services Branch, Civil and Family Law Policy Office, 2007, Discussion papers: Chapters 1 - 14

 - Ministry of Attorney General, Justice Services Branch, Civil and Family Law Policy Office, 2009, Family Relations Act Review: Report of Public Consultations.